d-bucur/godot_integration_comparison/results.md

 - RK4: huge amount of operations and will still drift over long times.
 Only use if short burst accurate results are needed

 [^1]: ticks per second (fixed timestep). Δt = 1s/tps

+[^2]: This is a real life effect called apsidal precession, but probably shouldn't happen in a [two body problem](https://en.wikipedia.org/wiki/Two-body_problem_in_general_relativity#Apsidal_precession).
+It is explained by [relativity](https://en.wikipedia.org/wiki/Apsidal_precession#General_relativity) but relativity is not simulated here so this is probably due to inaccuracy